codehub-kirans/rust-projects/mini-web-server/README.md

 ## License

-minigrepr is currently licensed under the terms of both the MIT license and the Apache License (Version 2.0).
+mini-web-server is currently licensed under the terms of both the MIT license and the Apache License (Version 2.0).

 Thanks,